mareklinka/esk-form-scanner-model/slides/slides.md

 ## So we want to find stuff

-* Our problem is an image localization problem - we are searching for a specific thing and want to know where it is in the picture
+* Our problem is a localization problem - we are searching for a specific thing and want to know where it is in the picture
 * Object localization is a supervised learning problem
     * We give the algorithm images and correct answers (called _labels_)
     * It will try to learn the relationship between the image and the answer